Legas-V/flowstate-business-plan/business_plan.md

 ### Market Positioning

-FlowState will be marketed as a premium, human-centred productivity and wellness platform.
-Its focus on clarity, calm, and creative flow appeals to users fatigued by noisy, overengineered applications.
-Marketing will focus on student outreach, creator economy partnerships, and institutional use cases for therapists and educators.
+FlowState will be promoted as a high-end, human-centred wellness and productivity platform.
+Users weary of loud, overly complex apps will find their emphasis on clarity, serenity, and creative flow appealing.
+The main marketing priorities will be outreach to students, collaborations with the creative economy, and institutional use cases for educators and therapists.

 ## Strategy Section